Reducing threats is a major challenge for both governments and citizens.

 What are the ways in which people—overwhelmingly young people—become radicalized?

 How a Single Phrase Defined the War on Terrorism

 The open-ended scope of the 2001 Authorization for Use of Military Force has served to justify two decades of counterterrorism policy and counting.

 Although terrorism kills very few Americans, constant coverage makes us perceive a widespread threat.

 Source: Sara K. Schwittek/Reuters

 How a Decade of Terror Changed America

-Reflections on the profound changes to U.S. policy, American society, and our collective understanding of war in the years following 9/11.
+Reflect on the profound changes to American policy, society, and collective understanding of war in the years following 9/11.